Alitalia's equity capital seen at 330-425 million euro post cash call

-MILAN/ROME The equity capital of loss-making Italian airline Alitalia is seen at between 330-425 million euros ($451-$581 million) should a planned cash call be fully subscribed and an existing bond converted into shares, sources close to the matter said on Thursday.
+MILAN/ROME The equity capital of loss-making Italian airline Alitalia is seen at between 330-425 million euros (279.10 - 359 million pounds) should a planned cash call be fully subscribed and an existing bond converted into shares, sources close to the matter said on Thursday.

 A capital increase of up to 300 million euros approved this week will be based on a value for the near-bankrupt airline of 30 million euros after banks Unicredit (CRDI.MI) and Intesa Sanpaolo (ISP.MI), which offered to underwrite parts of the cash call, were granted a 40 percent discount on the value for the group initially agreed by its shareholders.